psrc/shiny-py/README.md

     - Login to PSRC's shinyapps.io account.
     - Navigate to Account > Tokens.
     - Select a token and click 'Show'.
-    - Select 'With Pyhon'
+    - Select 'With Python'
-    - Show all tokens and secret and Copy to clipboard
+    - Show all tokens and secret then 'Copy to clipboard'
     - Paste and run in terminal

 - To deploy: `rsconnect deploy shiny C:/Users/CLam/github/shiny-py --name psrcwa --title test-shiny-py1`
 - URL: https://psrcwa.shinyapps.io/test-shiny-py1/